yashsrv/gdsc-webdev-task/README.md

 # NSUT-GDSC Web Dev Recruitment task

-The first ever GitHub repo is here, made in 1st year for the GDSC recruitment.
+My first ever GitHub repo is here, made in the 1st semester for the GDSC recruitment.